MRes Philosophy

 Alongside the four taught modules, there are regular workshops for all graduate students.
 Participating in these workshops is the main activity prescribed for the research training component of the dissertation module.
 At these workshops you’ll meet and discuss philosophical ideas with PhD students and other Master’s students.
 Some sessions are devoted to skills in the use of bibliographical resources, career development and research applications.

-When the two semesters of taught modules are complete, you will start your dissertation: this is usually your task from May to September.
+When the two semesters of taught modules are complete, you’ll start your dissertation: this is usually your task from May to September.
 This will be on a topic of your choice, agreed in consultation with the course director and under the guidance of a supervisor.

-It is also possible to replace a supervised study module with an appropriate taught master’s level module, or to work with your tutor on language training along with your essay work (for example, developing your ability in Ancient Greek or German).
+It’s also possible to replace a supervised study module with an appropriate taught Master’s level module, or to work with your tutor on language training along with your essay work (for example, developing your ability in Ancient Greek or German).

 Compulsory Modules